Suomenlinna Church

 The Suomenlinna Church (Suomenlinnan kirkko, Sveaborgs kyrka) in Helsinki, Finland, was built in 1854 as an Eastern Orthodox garrison church for the Russian troops stationed at the Suomenlinna sea fortress.
-The fortress comprises five islands joined together by bridges, and the church is the central feature on the island of Iso Mustasaari (Stora Östersvartö), located at its highest point.
+The fortress comprises five islands joined by bridges, and the church is the central feature on the island of Iso Mustasaari (Stora Östersvartö), located at its highest point.
 It is surrounded by other fortress buildings, but the old parade ground is immediately to the east, and a park lies immediately to the south.
 It is oriented southwest to northeast so that it would align with the Crownwork Ehrensvärd defense front located to the southwest of the church.

 Before the design and construction of the Orthodox church, plans were drawn up in the 1820s by architect Carl Ludvig Engel for a church on the same site, but designed in the neoclassical style in keeping with the rest of buildings at the fortress and the buildings in the capital city, Helsinki.
 The actual church was designed by Konstantin Thon, an official architect of Imperial Russia during the reign of Czar Nicholas I, whose major works included the Cathedral of Christ the Saviour, the Grand Kremlin Palace, and the Kremlin Armoury in Moscow.
 The church was named for Saint/Prince Alexander Nevsky, who defeated the Swedes at the Neva battle of 1240.
 The Alexander Nevsky Church originally had five onion domes.
 The perimeter fence, constructed from cannons and chains, was erected in the 1870s.
 The church bell, the largest in Finland, was cast in Moscow in 1885 and weighs 6,683 kilograms.
 It is now displayed adjacent to the church.
 The church was elevated to the status of cathedral within the Orthodox faith in 1891.